questqyubey/dicecards/rules/dc_keywords.md

 - **Draw:** Take dice from the stock, roll their values, and add them to the hand.
 - **Equip:** Place an equip token with a unit.
 The token's effects end if the unit is removed from the field or the equip token is removed from the unit.
 A player may equip each token they control without a unit up to once per turn.
 - **Evade:** The unit or token is removed from the field (not destroyed) and returns to the field under its owner's control at the end of the turn.
-- **Fading:** The unit reduces its power by 1 at the start of its controller's turn.
+- **Fading:** The unit reduces its power by 1 at the start of its controllers turn.
 - **Frozen:** The unit or token cannot change its power or archetype.
 - **Fusion (Summon):** Sacrifices must be paid to summon the unit, detailed after the keyword.
 Capitalized words in the cost refer to a specific archetype.
 Any units sacrificed add their power and equip tokens to the summoned unit.
 - **Haste:** The unit's attack is resolved first.
 If they destroy the target of battle, they are not attacked by the enemy.
 Multiple attacks are still resolved after the defender attacks.